 If you aren’t using the same holiday décor and ornaments year over year, it’s totally OK to help them find a new home (or throw them away).

 Yes, some of this stuff is passed down to us.
-I encourage you to either commit to using it or recognizing as long as you hold on to it, it will continue to add to your clutter.
+I encourage you to either commit to using it or recognize as long as you hold on to it, it will continue to add to your clutter.

 I found myself holding on to some holiday décor that I know was passed down to me or given to me by someone special.
-For the life of me, I didn’t know it’s story, nor did I use it.
+For the life of me, I didn’t know its story, nor did I use it.
 At that point, the piece lost its special qualities, and it was OK to let it go.

-9 – Giving list
+9 – Declutter your giving list

 It’s OK to not give presents to every co-worker, neighbor, distant family member, and friend.
 I want to encourage you to rethink and declutter your gift list this year!